Patrick Sookhdeo

-Patrick Sookhdeo (born 20 March 1947) is a British director of the Institute for the Study of Islam and Christianity and was for 22 years International Director of the Barnabas Fund.
-Sookhdeo is an outspoken spokesman for persecuted Christian minorities around the world.
-He has made many media appearances in Great Britain and is an advocate for human rights and freedom of religion.
+Patrick Sookhdeo (20 March 1947 – 18 May 2026) was a British activist who was director of the Institute for the Study of Islam and Christianity, and was for 22 years International Director of the Barnabas Fund.
+He was also a commentator on jihadist ideology, and lectured British and NATO military officers on Islamic extremism.
+Sookhdeo was the author of a number of books.

-Sookhdeo is a commentator on jihadist ideology, and has lectured British and NATO military officers on Islamic extremism.
+In 2015, Sookhdeo was found guilty of sexual assault.
+He had been temporarily suspended from his role at Barnabas Fund but was subsequently reinstated.
+In 2018, he was tried and found not guilty of a separate historic allegation of indecent assault.

-Life
+Background

-Patrick Sookhdeo was born in 1947 in British Guiana (now Guyana), to an originally Hindu father who had become a Muslim in order to marry Sookhdeo's Muslim mother.
+Patrick Sookhdeo was born on 20 March 1947 in British Guiana (now Guyana), to an originally Hindu father who had become a Muslim in order to marry Sookhdeo's Muslim mother.
 His family migrated to England in the late 1950s, and in 1965 the student Sookhdeo converted to Christianity.
 In 1967 he pursued studies at London Bible College (now the London School of Theology) and went on to obtain a doctorate in 2000 from London University's School of Oriental and African Studies.
-During that time Sookhdeo began exploring interfaith dialogue and became increasingly concerned by the brutality being leveled at Christian minorities in Islamic nations, and the Islamic death penalties for conversion from Islam.
+During that time Sookhdeo began exploring interfaith dialogue and became increasingly concerned by the brutality being levelled at Christian minorities in Islamic nations, and the Islamic death penalties for conversion from Islam.

-In 1975 with his wife Rosemary, Sookhdeo founded "In Contact Ministries", now called Servants Fellowship International, promoting evangelism and compassionate ministries in multi-cultural urban contexts in the UK.
+In 1975 with his wife Rosemary, Sookhdeo founded "In Contact Ministries", now called Servants Fellowship International promoting evangelism and compassionate ministries in multi-cultural urban contexts in the UK.
 During this period, Sookhdeo was also one of the organisers of the early Greenbelt Christian arts festivals.

 In 1989, Sookhdeo created the London-based Institute for the Study of Islam and Christianity, and this saw the creation of a global database on extremist movements and ideologies whose followers were persecuting religious minorities across the Muslim world.
 By 1991, Sookhdeo was predicting that an "Islamic storm" was on the horizon.
 He was the International Director of the Barnabas Fund, a charity that supports persecuted Christian minorities around the world.

-Dr. Sookhdeo is the Founder and Chairman of the Westminster Institute.
+Sookhdeo was the founder and Chairman of the Westminster Institute, a Virginia based think tank.

-He is the author of numerous papers and author/editor of several books, including Global Jihad: The Future in the Face of Militant Islam (reviews of which are accessible here) and Understanding Islamist Terrorism.
+He was the author of numerous papers and author/editor of several books, including Global Jihad: The Future in the Face of Militant Islam (reviews of which are accessible here) and Understanding Islamist Terrorism.
 Melanie Phillips reported in The Spectator that Sookhdeo received death threats following the publication of Global Jihad.
 A number of his books have been translated into German, Romanian and Russian, and at least one book is translated into Norwegian (A Christian's Pocketguide to Islam/Den kristnes lommeguide til Islam).
 In 2007 he participated in the international counter-jihad conference in Brussels.

-Sookhdeo's wife, Rosemary, is the author of Secrets Behind The Burqa.
+Sookhdeo died on 18 May 2026, aged 79.
+His widow, Rosemary, is the author of Secrets Behind The Burqa.